 School geography: Exploring a definition

-This unit explores school geography, focusing upon how geography is currently being taught and understood.
-While studying this unit you will read about the significance of geography as a subject, looking at differing views as to exactly which disciplines make up geography.
-The unit also includes a lesson plan and a look at definitions of geography as a medium of education.
+This free course, School geography: Exploring a definition, focuses on how geography is currently being taught and understood.
+While studying it you will read about the significance of geography as a subject, looking at differing views as to exactly which disciplines make up geography.
+The course also includes a lesson plan and a look at definitions of geography as a medium of education.

 - come to a ‘definition’ of geography in education.

 You can start this course right now without signing-up.
 Click on any of the course content sections below to start at any point in this course.

 If you want to be able to track your progress, earn a free Statement of Participation, and access all course quizzes and activities, sign-up.

 Create an account to get more

 Track your progress

 Review and track your learning through your OpenLearn Profile.